ropensci-archive/citesdb/README.md

 If you use **citesdb** in a publication, please cite both the package and source data:

-Ross, Noam and Evan A. Eskew.
+Ross, Noam and Evan Eskew.
 (2019). citesdb: Historical shipment-level ‘CITES’ trade data served via database.
 R package v0.1.0.
 EcoHealth
 Alliance: New York, NY. <https://github.com/ecohealthalliance/citesdb>